 Dong Hung Vien mooncake store in the past

-Before the festival one month, ingredients (first class sticky rice and mung beans, dried cereal seeds…).
+Before the festival one month, ingredients (high quality sticky rice and mung beans, dried cereal seeds…).
 Mooncake can be divided into two categories: baked mooncake and sticky rice mooncake.

 Mooncake before being baked

 Round and square baked mooncake

 Sticky rice mooncake is spectacular from its white, tender and smooth crust, its shape of eight or ten petals flower and slightly sweet taste.

 Glutinous rice is toasted and ground into flour for coating.
 The flour is mixed with syrup (sugar and water boiled) and few drops of essential oil of grapefruit flowers, the dough is ready.

 Many types of fillings can be found in traditional mooncakes according to the region’s culture.
 The traditional filling is made from lotus seed paste and salted duck egg.
 Five kernel fillings consists of jam from lotus seeds, pumpkin seeds, water melon seeds, toasted sesame, almonds, peanut and mung or black bean paste, taro paste… Salted duck eggs, Chinese sausage, roast chicken… can be added into the fillings to make savory cake.
 Expensive bird nests, shark fin are also used to make luxurious mooncakes.

 Simple mooncake with lotus seed paste and salted duck egg

 Baked mooncake is baked until the crust turns brown-yellow.
 The fillings are the same as of the sticky rice mooncake.